jamescurran/jamescurran.github.io/_posts/2012-03-29-javascripthelpermanaging-js-files-for-aspnet-mvc.md

 </css>
 {% endhighlight %}

-Both of the jQuery UI components above give ‚Äúui‚Äù as their CSS file (the theme roller doesn‚Äôt create individual CSS files) so if either (or both) is used, that file is included.¬† CSS files don‚Äôt have a separate dependency tree, but all associated CSS files for every dependent js file up the tree are included, so if you wanted to use the separate jQuery UI CSS files, you‚Äôd associate¬† ‚Äúui.core.css‚Äù with uicode‚Äù, ‚Äúui.base.css‚Äù with ‚Äúuiwidget‚Äù and each component with its own CSS file, and all the needed files will be included.
+Both of the jQuery UI components above give ìuiî as their CSS file (the theme roller doesnít create individual CSS files) so if either (or both) is used, that file is included.† CSS files donít have a separate dependency tree, but all associated CSS files for every dependent js file up the tree are included, so if you wanted to use the separate jQuery UI CSS files, youíd associate† ìui.core.cssî with uicodeî, ìui.base.cssî with ìuiwidgetî and each component with its own CSS file, and all the needed files will be included.

 ###API